1. Exercise 1: Present perfect in the affirmative form

 The British royal family (be) in the public eye for centuries.
 So far, they (maintain) a sense of tradition and ceremony in their public appearances.
 In addition, they (handle) the constant media attention with grace and poise.
 In recent years, the royals (be) more open with the public and actively involved in charitable endeavours.
 They (take) steps to modernise the monarchy, such as by giving more access to social media.
 Overall, the British royal family (evolve) over time, but they have always remained an important symbol of the United Kingdom.

-Present perfect worksheet
+4. Present perfect worksheet

-This present perfect worksheet contains a variety of activities to help you practise the tense in different contexts.
+This present perfect worksheet contains many activities to help you practise the tense in different contexts.
 You'll answer questions using just, already, and yet; write sentences with ever and never; and describe your recent experiences using time expressions like lately, since Monday, or in the last few days.
 It also includes a class survey activity using “Have you ever...?” questions, and a picture-based task where you'll describe what people have done or experienced.

-1. Answering questions in the present perfect tense with just, already, and yet
+5.1.
+Answering questions in the present perfect tense with just, already, and yet

 - Is Tom coming to the cinema with us?
 No, he has already seen the movie.